curl/curl/docs/MANUAL.md

 `--netrc-optional` options).
 This is not restricted to just FTP, so curl can use it for all protocols where authentication is used.

-A very simple `.netrc` file could look something like:
+A simple `.netrc` file could look something like:

     machine curl.se login iamdaniel password mysecret